Som-Energia/somenergia-utils/README.md

 ## `testutils.assertNsEqual`

-Allows to assert equality on json/yaml like structures convining dicts, lists, numbers, strings, dates...
+Allows to assert equality on json/yaml like structures combining dicts, lists, numbers, strings, dates...
 The comparision is done on the YAML output so that differences are spoted as text diffs.